Close Banner

 Are you registering for multiple people?
 If so, everyone should be doing their part to secure these bibs (if possible).
 Everyone who is trying to register the group should have each participant's information (see "Participant Information") and be able to purchase for the group with one payment.

-Set up a group chat to let the others know any updates, how much time you have before getting in and if you get in, and when you are done.
-That way you don't accidentally get too many bibs for the same people.
+Set up a group chat to let the others know any updates, how much time you have before getting in, if you get in and when you've successfully completed registration.
+That way, you don't accidentally get too many bibs for the same people.

 The runDisney Registration Process

 OK, you are online and ready to go!
-Ready, set go!
+Ready, set, go!
 Once you get into the registration, here's what to do.
 The first thing you'll do is select the bib for the race you want.
-Then whom the bib is for: "Myself," "Spouse" or "Friend."
+Then, for whom the bib is for: "Myself," "Spouse" or "Friend."
 You cannot save your spouse's or friend's information ahead of time, but you can have it in front of you, so you are ready to go.
-Or save it in a Google Doc or notes app so you can copy and paste it in if you like.
+Save it in a Google Doc or notes app so you can copy and paste it in if you like.

 Participant Information Screen